Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/defender-endpoint/run-av-scan.md

 ## <a name="api-description"></a>Description de l’API

-Lancer l’analyse antivirus Microsoft Defender sur un appareil.
+Lancez Microsoft Defender’analyse antivirus sur un appareil.

 ## <a name="limitations"></a>Limites